 Are there side effects from using Tamiflu?

+An expert review into Tamiflu has suggested that the side effects of Tamiflu may outweigh the small benefits in treating and preventing influenza infection.
 The list of side effects below is not exhaustive.
 For more details see the Tamiflu Patient Information Leaflet.

 Very common side effects (1 in 10 users)